fbohz/nyc-web-students-012819/29-async-js/00-synchronous-example-app-starter/README.md

+# XML HTTP Request

-# Breakdown of a Web Request
+# Breakdown of a regular HTTP Request
-## 1. The client sends an HTTP request
+1. The client sends an HTTP request in response to a user event
-The client is the browser or whatever is making the request.
+  * The client is the browser or whatever is making the request.

-## 2. The server composes some type of response
+2. The server composes some type of response
-The server composes a response.
+  * The server composes a response.
 The response is typically composed of HTML, JSON, XML etc

-## 3. The server sends back the response
+3. The server sends back the response

-## 4. The client replaces the content of the browser with the response
+4. The client clears out the current content in the browser and replaces it with the new content
-AKA REFRESHES THE PAGE
+  * AKA *A page refresh occurs*

+# Breakdown of an XHR Request

+1.

+2.

+3.

+4.